 An out-of-network provider is one, which has not contracted with your insurance company for reimbursement at a negotiated rate.
-Insurances companies usually still cover preventative dental services at 100% even, for patients that are not in network.
+Insurance companies usually still cover preventative dental services at 100% even for patients that are not in network.

 Contact our office as soon as possible.

 Rinse the knocked-out tooth in cool water.
 Do not scrub the tooth.
 If possible, replace the tooth in the socket and hold it there with clean gauze.
 If you can’t put the tooth back into the socket, place the tooth in a container of milk.
 Come to our office immediately.
 Feel free to call our emergency number if it is after hours.
 The tooth has a better chance of being saved if you act immediately.

 Contact our office as soon as possible.
 Time is of the essence!
 Our goal is to save the tooth and prevent infection.
 Rinse the mouth out with water and apply a cold compress to reduce swelling.
 It’s possible that if you can find the broken tooth fragment, it can be bonded back to the tooth.